Tutorial

 for(i in 1:length(c$cell)){

-# extract Spectra from a single pixel
+# extract spectral values from a single pixel

-aPixel <- h5read(fhs,"/SJER/Reflectance/Reflectance_Data",
+aPixel <- h5read(h5_file,"/SJER/Reflectance/Reflectance_Data",

 index=list(NULL,c$col[i],c$row[i]))